This article is a guide to non-toxic sleeping gear for camping, including sleeping bags, liners, blankets, pillows, and mats.

 Non-Toxic Camping Pillows

-I bought a polyester camping pillow which is small (and it has cotton on the outside! though it still held up for quite a while).
+I bought a polyester camping pillow which is small but worked.

 I have tried lots of camping pillows from the air and foam ones to the polyester ones, to just using a towel.